File-Maker/FileAtlas/README.md

 It shows drives, folders, and files as a zoomable treemap where larger boxes use more disk space.
 It is designed for local storage cleanup, duplicate discovery, and safer review-before-delete workflows.

-Copyright (c) 2026 Saba Iakobidze.
+Copyright © 2026 Saba Iakobidze.
 All rights reserved.

 ## Download

 Download the latest installer from the project releases:

-`FileAtlasSetup-1.4.4.exe`
+`FileAtlasSetup-1.5.3.exe`

 Users only need the installer.
 Python is bundled into the app build and is not required on the user's computer.

+Owner-only licence tools are packaged separately:

+`FileAtlasLicenseManagerSetup-1.5.3.exe`

+Normal users do not need the LicenseManager installer.

 ## Verify Download - OPTIONAL (FOR USERS THAT HAVE CYBERSECURITY CONCERNS)